LukasKubik/lukaskubik.github.io/_pages/about.md

   - /about.html
 ---

-My name is <b>Lukáš Kubík</b>; I hold a master’s degree in Korean studies from Charles University in Prague, Czech Republic.
-I am now in the fourth year of the Ph.D. programme History and Cultures of Asian and African countries at the Institute of Asian Studies, Faculty of Arts, Charles University in Prague.
-My academic interests are mainly history of premodern East Asia and history of Korea, international relations and maritime piracy.
-My dissertational project deals with Korean history and medieval maritime piracy at the end of the 14th century from an international relations perspective.
-The project aims to explain the role of Japanese pirates in Koryŏ’s internal politics during the reign of King Kongmin and interpret their activities and impacts into a broader context of historical events.
-I hope this dissertation will bring new light to this complex historical period and help to understand better the political dynamics between China, Japan, and Korea.
+Hello, and welcome to my website!
+My name is <b>Lukáš Kubík</b>.
+I am a historian with a Master's degree in Korean Studies from Charles University in Prague, Czech Republic.
+Currently, I am pursuing my PhD at the same institution.

+My academic interests encompass a wide range of topics, including premodern East Asian history, the history of Korea, and the Cold War.
+My doctoral research project dives into the fascinating world of medieval maritime piracy and international relations during the late Koryo period.
+As an active member of the CSSR-Korea project, I explore the complex political history and diplomatic exchanges between the DPRK, CSSR, and third-world countries, seeking to illuminate new perspectives on these vital historical relationships.

-This website is my online academic curriculum vitae and blogging platform for my field research and travelogues.
+This website is my online academic curriculum vitae and a platform for sharing my field research experiences and travelogues.